kichik/nsis/trunk/Contrib/Makensisw/Readme.txt

 2.0
  - Improved user interface
- - Define Symbols is available even if a script is not loaded.
+ - Define Symbols is available even if a script is not loaded
- - Defined Symbols are saved on exit and reloaded on start.
+ - Defined Symbols are saved on exit and reloaded on start
- - Added NSIS Update menu.
+ - Added NSIS Update menu
- - Added toolbar for commonly used menus.
+ - Added toolbar for commonly used menus
  - Made the Toolbar style flat
  - Added option for compile & run
  - Added compressor setting option